National Stadium (Timor-Leste): History

 In 1999-2000, during the 1999 East Timorese crisis and its aftermath, the stadium was used as a makeshift refugee camp and emergency relief distribution point.

 On 21 December 1999, the stadium hosted the Tour of Duty – Concert for the Troops, featuring Kylie Minogue and John Farnham, for the Australian troops serving with the International Force for East Timor (INTERFET).

 Since 2004, the stadium has been home to the finals of the Super Liga Timorense, the Taça Digicel, and, more recently, the Taça 12 de Novembro and the Liga Futebol Amadora / Timor-Leste.

-In 2005, world-renowned soccer player Cristiano Ronaldo visited Dili stadium and had a picture with the President, Xanana Gusmão.
+In 2005, world-renowned soccer player Cristiano Ronaldo visited Dili stadium and posed for a picture with the President, Xanana Gusmão.

 In 2006, the stadium once again housed a refugee camp, for over 1,000 displaced people.

 A tournament held between East Timorese national teams, a UN Police team and Australian and New Zealand combined teams was held in May 2007.

+During the 2010s, the stadium was renovated in two separate projects, commenced in 2011 and 2016, respectively.
+The 2011 renovations were inaugurated in April 2012 by the then Prime Minister of Timor-Leste, Xanana Gusmão.

 On 12 March 2015, the stadium hosted the first international home match of the Timor-Leste national football team in the first round 2018 FIFA World Cup qualification against Mongolia with Timor winning 4–1.

+The 2016 renovations were valued at US$1.64 million, and included the renovation of the grandstand, construction of bathrooms, electricity rooms, and lighting poles, and adding seats to the grandstand.
+As of mid-2019, those renovations had not yet been completed.